Roslyn Estates, New York: Before the village (pre-colonization – 1931)

 The area where Roslyn Estates is located was originally inhabited by the Matinecock Native Americans.
 European colonists started to settle in the area in the 17th century – specifically settlers of Dutch and English heritage.
 From that point until the early 20th century, much of what is now the Village of Roslyn Estates consisted of farmland and estates.

-Around 1908, the land was purchased by developer Dean Alvord, who also developed Prospect Park South in Brooklyn and Belle Terre in Port Jefferson.
+Around 1908, the land was purchased by developer Dean Alvord, who also developed Prospect Park South in Brooklyn, Belle Terre in Port Jefferson.
 On this land, Alvord would create the planned, residential community that today forms the Village of Roslyn Estates, under the name "Roslyn Estates, Incorporated".
 It was nicknamed "The Eden of Long Island" when originally developed, due to the community's design and setting.

 In 1911, the community's civic association, known as the Association of Roslyn Estates, was formed.
-As of 2024, it is the oldest active civic association in Nassau County.
+As of 2026, it is the oldest active civic association in Nassau County.